 Congratulations to Chelsea striker Eni Aluko, whose England career was ruined & personal integrity put under intense media scrutiny after allegations about her ex England coach Mark Sampson became public knowledge.
 Finally, after two FA led inquiries concluded there was no case to answer for Sampson, she has been vindicated.
-Comments to & about Eni & Chelsea colleague Drew Spence have finally been acknowledged as irrefutably made.
-Both have received a long overdue apology.
+Both Eni & Chelsea colleague Drew Spence have received a long overdue apology for the dismissive response to allegations of offensive comments made to & about them.

 The FA needs to take a long, hard look at itself over this one.
 I doubt it will, given its long history of generally overpowering arrogance, corruption & breathtaking hypocrisy.
 The case is fascinating because FA kangaroo courts are famous within football.
 Players & managers facing disciplinary charges are inevitably found guilty.
 Members of the Monmouth Rebellion had more chance of being cleared by Judge Jeffreys than a footballer generally has at a standard FA tribunal.
 All the more despicable then that Aluko, an innocent party here, had to endure months of mud-slinging while two successive FA led inquiries falsely exonerated their employee & members of his coaching staff, one of whom apparently once spoke to the Nigerian born striker in a mock Caribbean accent.
 It is 2017 by the way.
 God preserve us.